 We have recently learned about the innovative dying with microorganisms by Pili and today let's find out more about the innovative cellulose fabric by Nanollose.
 Cellulose fibers known as Rayon, Viscose, Modal, Bamboo, Lyocell (Tencel) are made from the tree pulp, which means that lots of trees must be cut in order to produce them.
 However, company Nanollose is developing innovative proprietary technologies relating to the production, processing and applications of microbial nanocellulose, which have the potential to effect change in the global cellulose industry and to offer an environmentally sustainable alternative to plantbased cellulose materials.

-Tell me what Nanollose is and how you created it?
+What is Nanollose and how did you create it?

 Did you know that today we cut down trees to extract a compound called cellulose?
 This cellulose is chemically extracted and then regenerated into fibres that go in to making fabrics called rayon/viscose that largely go into making clothes.
 Nanollose is an Australian future tech company that has discovered and developed a technology around a new source of cellulose that can create the same fibres that can go into making the same clothes, so tomorrow we will be able to cut down much less trees to make the same clothes.